Ben-Brady/PureImage/README.md

 Then place your bot token into the .env file

-> TOKEN = "DISCORD TOKEN GOES HERE"
+> TOKEN = "BOT TOKEN GOES HERE"

 Then run the setup.py file in order to regenerate the databases.
+>
 > python setup.py

 Finally, run the main file

 > python main.py

-## Bug Bounty
+## Contributing

-If you find any vunerabilites, just send me an email and I'll try to find some way to payback the favour.
+If you find any vulnerabilities, problems, just send me an email and I'll try to find some way to payback the favour.